ivanmartinvalle/led-hula-hoop/README.md

 # LED Hula Hoop

 LED Hula Hoop.
 Supports simple algorithm-based patterns, as well as (some) Hyperion patterns.
-Note I haven't looked at this in forever, and prioritized it working over cleanliness, so yeah...
+Note: I haven't looked at this in forever, and prioritized it working over cleanliness, so yeah...

 ## Contents
-- `./src/BMP`: console program to convert BMP images to the bit array required to hardcode Hyperion patterns into the hoop
+- `./src/BMP`: console program to convert BMP images to the bit array required to hardcode Hyperion patterns into the hoop.
+This also served as a way to debug the arduino code as the C# is almost copy-pastable to C++.
 - `./src/hoop`: arduino program that powers the hoop

 ## Usage